urgap/urgap/docs/source/getting_started.rst

-You might need administrator privileges to write in the Python site-package folder. start the command line with administrator privileges.
+You might need administrator privileges to write in the Python site-package folder.
+On Linux or OS X, use ``"sudo python3 -m pip install ."`` or write into a user folder by using this command ``"python3 -m pip install . --user"``.
+On Windows, you have to start the command line with administrator privileges.

 Setting up mongoDB and/or minio